 The Family Based Mental Health (FBMH) program is a voluntary mental health treatment for children and adolescents with serious emotional and/or behavioral disorders.
 FBMH is for children who may be place out of their home if intense in-home services are not provided.
 FBMH is meant to serve all members of the family and includes Parents, Siblings, and Caregivers.
 In addition to family and individual therapy, FBMH can provide 24 hour, 7 day a week crisis intervention to decrease the possibility of a child needing to leave home due to a crisis situation.

 FBMH is a voluntary program for families and includes individual and family therapy, couples or sibling services, crisis management and family support services, as needed.

 The services are team delivered by a Mental Health Professional with a Master’s degree in human service and their partner, a Mental Health Worker with a Bachelor’s degree as well in human services.

 Treatment goals are established with the family and the treatment team.
 Family sessions must be held weekly with additional sessions scheduled per the treatment needs of the individual and family.

 Family members are expected to actively participate in assessment, treatment planning, development of treatment goals, and ongoing review of treatment progress.

 Services are provided in the child’s home, school, and community.

 The Services are paid for through CCBHO/Access Card only.

-If you are interested in an evaluation please call our office at 1-888-322-1682 and select option 3 for our intake department.
+If you are interested in an evaluation please call our office at 1-888-322-1682 and ask for our intake department.
 Referrals are accepted from individuals, families, schools, community agencies, providers of children and adolescent services, community physicians and other sources.